ThatQuiz Test Library Take this test now

 • 15.
 What is syllable stress in phonology?

-A) The volume of speech
+A) The rhythm of a sentence

-B) The speed of speech
+B) The volume of speech

-D) The emphasis or prominence placed on a particular syllable within a word
+C) The emphasis or prominence placed on a particular syllable within a word

 • 16.
 Which term refers to the rules governing how sounds can be combined to form words in a language?